sheesania/MarkovTextGenerator/README.md

 # MarkovTextGenerator
-Generates text similar to input text using Markov probability chains.

-Given a text file, this program analyzes the pattern of text in the file, creating Markov chains of letters/words that are statistically likely to appear after each letter/word.
-Then it can generate text similar to the input using the Markov chains.
+Builds a configurable n-gram model of input text, then generates randomized output text using probabilistic Markov chains.
+Essentially, given a text file, this program analyzes which letters or words often come after each letter or word.
+Then it generates new text using those probabilities as weights, resulting in generated text more or less similar to the input text.

 ## Usage

-`mtg.exe -i *input_path* -o *num_words_to_generate* [-g *group_size*] [-w]`
+`mtg.exe -i *input_path* -o *num_words_to_generate* [-g *n-gram_size*] [-w]`

 Input path: Path to a plain text file with at least one space.

 Num words to generate: Number of words to generate from the input text.

-Group size: Number of characters or words to group together in Markov chains.
+N-gram size (formerly "group size"): Number of characters or words to group together and consider as one unit when building the Markov chain.
 Defaults to 1.
-The larger the group size, the closer the generated text will be to the input text.
+The larger the n-gram size, the closer the generated text will be to the input text.
+(This used to be called "group size" before I learned the term "n-gram".)

 -w: Calculate probabilities based on words (delimited by spaces) instead of by chunks of characters.